ethanpost/quizk.ing/Engineering/Send_Cut_Send/01-06-CAD_Basics_-_Fully_Defining_Sketches_with_Dimensions-_Education_Chapter_1_Lesson_6.md

 ---

-A) Right-click and select "Edit"
+A) Use the keyboard shortcut Ctrl+E

-B) Press the Delete key
+B) Double-click with the left mouse button

-C) Double-click with the left mouse button
+C) Press the Delete key

-D) Use the keyboard shortcut Ctrl+E
+D) Right-click and select "Edit"

 ---

-Double-click with the left mouse button
+B) Double-click with the left mouse button

 ///